Lana Del Rey Gives ‘Chemtrails Over The Country Club’ Album Update From Video Set

 “Sending lots of love we can’t wait!” one person gushed, sharing a pink heart emoji.

 The album announcement came just a year after the songstress released Norman F*cking Rockwell!, which was nominated for Album of the Year at the 2020 Grammy Awards.
-Lana also revealed her plan to release a spoken-word album, Violet Bent Backwards Over the Grass, on September 29 in the clip.
+In the clip, Lana also revealed her plan to release a spoken-word album, Violet Bent Backwards Over the Grass, on September 29.

-Lana faced serious backlash in May when she called out critic and fan reception to stars like Beyonce and Nicki Minaj, believing her music wasn’t as successful as her fellow female artists.
-The pop star criticized those artists (plus a few others) for their Billboard success over “sexy” music that’s often about “cheating” while she felt inappropriately judged for the same type of art.
+Lana seemed to be positive in her Instagram post as she spoke about her “prayers” and “meditations” during this “super challenging time.”

-Even after that backlash, Lana seemed to remain positive in her Instagram post, speaking about her “prayers” and “meditations” during this “super challenging time.”
+Lana faced serious backlash in May when she called out the way critics and fans respond to stars like Beyonce and Nicki Minaj.
+The pop star criticized those artists, and a few others, for gaining Billboard success for “sexy” music that’s often about “cheating.”
+Lana said that she felt inappropriately judged for the type of art she creates and expressed her disappointment that her music wasn’t as popular as her counterparts.